 Additional Matched Contributions can be paid by salary sacrifice - see page 9.
-You can make your choice by completing an Annual Pension Changes form by 31 March each year.
-This is available from the Human Resources Department.
+You can make your choice by completing a Biannual Pension Changes form by 31 March or 30 September each year.
+This is available from the Personnel Department or www.michelin-pensions.co.uk.